-- Size: Leopard geckos reach approximately 8 to 10 inches in length, including their tails.
+Adult Size: 8 to 10 inches including tails

 Leopard Gecko Behavior and Temperament

-Leopard geckos are nocturnal, ground-dwelling geckos that are generally docile and easy to tame.
-They do not have the sticky toe pads like other geckos, so they do not climb walls, but unlike other geckos, they do have eyelids.
+Leopard geckos are mostly nocturnal, ground-dwelling geckos that are generally docile and easy to tame.
+They do not have the sticky toe pads like other geckos, so they do not climb walls.
+But unlike other geckos, they do have eyelids.

 Leopard geckos are not prone to biting and are usually slow-moving.
-They have perky personalities and are known to be very vocal, especially when they are hungry, and they make chirps and squeaks.
+They are known to be very vocal, especially when they are hungry, and they make chirps and squeaks.

 Geckos use their tails to communicate.
 If you have more than one leopard gecko in an enclosure, keep an eye out for tail-waving.
 It's a slow, back-and-forth motion.
 The gecko often raises it, too.
-This sign means a leopard gecko feels threatened and is about to attack.
-You'll want to separate them right away.
+This sign means a leopard gecko feels threatened and is about to attack, so separate them right away.

 Leopard geckos also are tail rattlers, similar to rattlesnakes.
-If you see your gecko rattle the tip of its tail rapidly, that means your leopard gecko is excited, with either eating or mating on its mind.
+If you see your gecko rattle the tip of its tail rapidly, that means your leopard gecko is excited to eat or to mate.

-And just like a lot of other lizards, when they feel endangered, leopard geckos can self-amputate their tails as a defense mechanism.
-It would be unusual to see this in captivity, but it's among the quirky behaviors you may see in a leopard gecko.
+And just like a lot of other lizards, when they feel threatened, leopard geckos can self-amputate their tails as a defense mechanism.

 Housing the Leopard Gecko

-Undertank heating pads can be used, but they may make it difficult to properly regulate your gecko's temperatures.
-If your gecko burrows down to the glass surface of the tank, do not use a heating pad, as it could cause burns.
+Under-tank heating pads work for heating, but they may not be the most effective for regulating your gecko's temperatures properly.
+If your gecko burrows down to the glass surface of the tank, an under-tank heating pad might cause burns.
 Never use hot rocks.

 As cold-blooded creatures, reptiles need to regulate their own body temperature.
 Reptiles like a range of temperature or thermal gradient, so they can adjust their body warmth.
-Provide a daytime basking spot of 88 F (31 C) with a thermal gradient down to about 75 F (around 24 C).
-At night the temperature can drop to a gradient of 70 to 75 F (21 to 24 C).
+Provide a daytime basking spot of 88 degrees Fahrenheit (31 degrees Celsius) with a thermal gradient down to about 75 Fahrenheit (around 24 Celsius).
+At night the temperature can drop to a range of 70 to 75 Fahrenheit (21 to 24 Celsius).
 Make sure your gecko is not exposed to any drafts, and do not place the tank next to a window or door.

-Young leopard geckos shouldn't be kept on sand, even if it is calcium sand, as they may ingest it and suffer an intestinal blockage.
+Young leopard geckos shouldn't be kept on a sand substrate, even if it is calcium sand.
+They may ingest the sand and suffer an intestinal blockage.
 Paper is absorbent and easy to change, and indoor/outdoor carpet works well, too.
 Reptile carpet is also a good option; it's easy to clean and your gecko will move around on it well.
 There is also a low risk that your gecko will ingest this product.

 Food and Water

-A shallow dish of water should be provided at all times for your leopard gecko at all times.
+Provide a shallow dish of fresh water for your leopard gecko at all times.
 The water bowl will help add some humidity to the enclosure, and your gecko will drink from the bowl.
-You may even find a gecko voluntarily soaking in its water.
+You may even find a gecko voluntarily soaking in its water bowl.

 Common Health Problems

-One of the most serious conditions that can afflict leopard geckos is metabolic bone disease.
-Just like humans, geckos become ill if they don't get enough calcium and vitamin D. Metabolic bone disease can cause painful spine and limb deformities, and the animal will display a poor appetite and tremors.
+One of the most severe conditions that can affect leopard geckos is metabolic bone disease.
+Just like humans, geckos become ill if they don't get enough calcium and vitamin D. Metabolic bone disease causes painful spine and limb deformities.

 Leopard geckos also are prone to gastroenteritis, which comes from a bacterial infection.
-If your gecko has watery stools or its tail shrinks, these are signs of gastroenteritis.
-This condition is potentially fatal but can be treated if caught early.
+If your gecko has watery stools or its tail shrinks, these may be signs of gastroenteritis.
+This condition is potentially fatal but is treatable if caught early.

 And like other lizards, leopard geckos that are undernourished or live in a cage with insufficient moisture may develop dysecdysis.
 This condition, which looks like dry skin, causes the gecko to have difficulty shedding and can affect its vision or constrict their fingers or toes.

-All of these conditions should receive treatment from a veterinarian who specializes in reptiles.
+All of these conditions should receive treatment from an exotics veterinarian who specializes in reptiles.

 Choosing Your Leopard Gecko